Sarah Schols: Principal and Primary Drama / Vocal / Singing Teacher

 Allira has been dancing for a total of 16 years in styles including; ballet, jazz, tap, irish, musical theatre, contemporary and modern.
 In 2011 her primary school won a national competition for junior rock eisteddford featuring Allira as a main character.
 Her background in dancing has allowed her to excel at many competitions both state and nation wide.

 She has participated in NIDA workshops and productions since 2012 including “Tales of the Arabian Nights”.
-Allira has been an extra in the televised series A Place to Call Home since season 1 as well as performing in the choir scene of Mel Gibson’s, Hacksaw Ridge.
+Allira has been a featured extra in the televised series A Place to Call Home since season 1, as well as performing in the choir scene of Mel Gibson’s, Hacksaw Ridge.
 She has also had an extra’s role in Bruce Beresford’s new film “Ladies in Black”.

 Allira has participated in her high school musicals since 2012 and took on the lead as Dorothy in The Wizard of Oz in 2016.
 She graduated in 2017.
-Allira is studying at the Academy of Film, Theatre and Television for her advanced diploma of Screen and Media in Acting.
-She hopes to one day share what she has learnt with the younger generations.
+In 2018, Allira studied at the Academy of Film, Theatre and Television for her advanced diploma of Screen and Media in Acting.
+She is looking forward to sharing what she has learnt with the younger generations.

 Bonnie Curtis is a multi-faceted artist, driven by an inquisitive imagination and a desire to discover.
 Born and bred in Sydney, Bonnie trained at the Academy of Music and Performing Arts, receiving a Bachelor of Dance, training professionally in ballet, contemporary, tap, jazz, musical theatre, and partnering, among other styles.
 Upon graduating Bonnie moved to Europe to further her artistic development, working and training with international artists and companies across Europe.
 Since returning to Australia, Bonnie participated in a secondment program with the pre-eminent contemporary dance company Australian Dance Theatre.
 Bonnie is also a certified teacher of Marie Walton-Mahon’s 'Progressing Ballet Technique’ syllabus.